mikependon/RepoDB.NET/pages/classes/dbrepository.md

 # DbRepository

-This is the base class of repository classes.
+This is the base class of all repository classes.
 It accepts the type of `DbConnection` as the generic type.

 #### Use-Cases